Members often have questions about what is allowed as far as "Commercial Use" on Couchsurfing.

 Any commercial content that benefits the content poster (such as club events posted by the party promoter)

-- Letting members know about a non-profit or other type of organization
+- Letting members know about a non-profit or another type of organization

 - Sending members links to external websites when they did not ask for this information (promoting an external website)